 Click here to head over to Dekkoo on Amazon.co.uk

 If you know someone who likes gay entertainment but has already seen every LGBT title on Netflix, it’s worth considering buying them a subscription to Dekkoo.
-The LGBT-centric streaming service comes from the same company as gay-film distributor TLA releasing, ensuring that it has a wide range of queer films (including plenty of really good ones, and quite a few sexy ones as well), as well as some great web series and short films.
-It’s also been producing an increasing amount of exclusive content, most of which has been well worth watching.
+The LGBT-centric streaming service has a wide range of queer films (including plenty of really good ones, and quite a few sexy ones as well), as well as some great web series and short films.
+It’s also been producing/releasing an increasing amount of exclusive content, most of which has been well worth watching.
 It promises a larger library of gay streaming content than either Netflix or Amazon Prime.
 In the UK, you can get it as an add-on for Amazon Prime for £7.99 per month, or via Dekkoo.com for $9.99 per month.

 Noel Alejandro Erotic Films

 Click here to head over to Noel Alejandro’s website